a-schaefers/themelios/README.md

   * Uses sgdisk and/or wipefs, or dd to clear your disks.
   * Creates a single/mirror/raidz1/raidz2/raidz3 zpool
   * Configures a zfs-on-root dataset scheme by default
+  * Generates an /etc/nixos/configuration.nix which imports your top-level-nixfile from your repo.
+  * Also [optionally] Generates and imports an /etc/nixos/themelios-zfs.nix which includes essential settings for zfs-on-root.
   * Bootstraps your top level .nix configuration and install the rest of your operating system
 - Aims to fail gracefully with continue and retry options.
 - A simple script, easy to hack on.